-Foreign investments include equity and fixed income securities, including convertible securities and cash.
+Foreign investments include equity and cash.
 The Retirement Board has authorized specific investment managers to invest in non-dollar denominated securities.
 These managers have the ability to hedge a portion of their portfolio's foreign currency exposure.
-The System's exposure to foreign currency risk at June 30, 2021 was as follows:
+The System's exposure to foreign currency risk at June 30, 2022 was as follows: